 For thoracentesis, you sit on the edge of a chair or bed with your head and arms resting on a table.
 Your provider cleans your skin around the insertion site.
 Numbing medicine (anesthetic) is injected into your skin.

-A needle is placed through the skin and muscles of your chest wall into the pleural space.
+A needle is placed through the skin and muscles of your chest wall into the space around the lungs, called the pleural space.
 As fluid drains into a collection bottle, you may cough a bit.
 This is because your lung re-expands to fill the space where fluid had been.
 This sensation may last for a few hours after the test.

 During the test, tell your provider if you have sharp chest pain or shortness of breath.